SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-builds.md

 This page is dedicated only to builds that others can build themselves.
 Builds that are not open-source or do not provide sufficient documentation to be replicated are not listed here.
 ```

-## Contribution

-**Want to contribute your design?** Awesome!
-To have your build added to this list, please ensure the following:

-- Your case must be **publicly accessible** (e.g. GitHub(Preferable), Thingiverse, etc).
-- Include at least one clear image or render of your build with 2x1, 3x1 aspect ratio.
-- Provide basic build information (does it have USB port, does it have usb PCB, battery size, does it have dock).
-  - Does it have USB port?
-  - Does it needs PCB to build?
-  - What battery size and battery type does it have?
-  - Does it have dock?
-- Submit your case by opening a pull request.

 ## Builds table

 <div class="table-wrapper">